rsksmart/rbtc-faucet/README.md

 }
 ```

+In order to run a production version, please check if `prod-config.json` exists, if not create one with de configuration described previously.

 **NEW_CAPTCHA_URL** is the URL where you're gonna request a new captcha, **SOLVE_CAPTCHA_URL** is for checking the solution and **CAPTCHA_API_URL** is where the captcha-api is hosted, to get more info please read [this README](https://github.com/rsksmart/rust-captcha/blob/master/README.md).

 ## Running development environment